 This is another 21 day video course taught by pro pianist Steve Lungrin.
 This course teaches you two things: how to add a consistent rhythm and “feel” to a song with your left hand (similar to what the bass and drums do in a band) while adding the melody of the song into the chords you are playing with the right hand.
 I personally prefer to (try to) sing so I rarely play the melody in my right hand, but adding consistent rhythm patterns to my left hand playing has dramatically improved my piano playing.

-More New Courses Added To Version 6.0
+Two MORE New Courses Added To Version 6.0

 Piano in 21 Days Review (6.0) – Verdict

 So if you are looking for a fun, engaging & fast way to get started playing modern songs on the piano, Piano In 21 Days really is the perfect choice.
 It got me up and running playing modern songs within a month, and the additional courses in the Ultimate Package were fantastic, and really improved my playing considerably.
-And with all the upgrades in version 6.0 – more content, new content, backing tracks for practicing, improved online community features, and the option of two new 21 day courses to continue developing your skills in your area of interest make Piano In 21 Days better than ever.
+And with all the upgrades in version 6.0 – more content, new content, backing tracks for practicing, improved online community features, and the option of FOUR new courses to continue developing your skills in your area of interest make Piano In 21 Days better than ever.

 I’ve included my affiliate link below for Piano in 21 Days, so if you want to check out the course further I would really appreciate it if you used that link to check out the trial (you can try out the first 5 days for free!) and get started on the course.